 When the pavement ants' colony is outdoors, it can be easily found by the mound of soil over top the nest.
 This ant builds its colony beneath concrete cracks ("pavement"), rocks, driveways, sidewalks, and logs.
-It tunnels into the soil to dig out its colony, pushing the dirt up through the top of its nest -- which is what makes the sandy-looking mounds we see.
+It tunnels into the soil to dig out its colony, pushing the dirt up through the top of its nest, creating the mini sandhill-like mounds.

 A typical colony will have 3,000 to 5,000 ants, but there can be as many as 30,000 ants in a single colony.
-This is because this ant can have more than one queen in each colony - and since it is the queen that reproduces all the offspring, there can be a lot of "baby" ants!
+Pavement ants can have more than one queen in each colony, and since it is the queen that reproduces all the offspring, there can be a lot of "baby" ants!

 In the spring and early summer, swarms of winged pavement ants will fly to mate and reproduce.
-These winged ants can be confused with termites because they also swarm at this time.
-But ants can be differentiated from termites by their:
+These winged ants can be confused with termites because termites also swarm at this time.
+But ants can be differentiated from termites by several characteristics:

-- Wings: ants' front wings are longer than the back wings; termite wings are equal length.
+- Wings: The pavement ant's front wings are longer its back wings; termite wings are of equal length.

-Because they are so tiny, pavement ants can get into homes and buildings through cracks, around doors and windows, and beneath spaces under siding.
+Because of their small size, pavement ants can easily get into homes and buildings through tiny cracks, around doors and windows, and beneath spaces under the siding.
 One of their most common entry points is beneath sliding doors.

-The ants will also nest inside houses, setting up their colonies within walls, under flooring, and in woodwork, masonry, or insulation.
+The ants will also nest inside houses, setting up their colonies within walls or under flooring and in woodwork, masonry, or insulation.
 These colonies can be much more difficult to locate and eliminate than those that are built outdoors.

 This ant is rarely aggressive, but it can bite and sting when disturbed.
 Though it is generally too weak to penetrate human skin, it can cause allergic reaction or rash in sensitive people.